 Hantavirus pulmonary syndrome

-Because treatment options are limited, the best protection against hantavirus pulmonary syndrome is to avoid rodents and their habitats.
+Because treatment options are limited, the best protection against hantavirus pulmonary syndrome is to avoid contact with rodents and safely clean up rodent habitats.

 - Fever and chills

 As the disease progresses, it can lead to damaged lung tissues, fluid build-up in the lungs, and serious problems with lung and heart function.
 Signs and symptoms may include:

 The signs and symptoms of hantavirus pulmonary syndrome can worsen suddenly and may quickly become life-threatening.
 If you have flu-like symptoms that progressively worsen over a few days, see your health care provider.
 Get immediate medical care if you have trouble breathing.

 Hantavirus pulmonary syndrome is a human disease found only in North and South America.
 Each strain of the hantavirus has a preferred rodent carrier.

 The deer mouse is the most common carrier of the virus in North America and Central America.
 In the United States, most of the infections occur in the states west of the Mississippi River.

 Other carriers in North America include the rice rat and cotton rat in the Southeast and the white-footed mouse in the Northeast.
 Rodent carriers in South America include the rice rat and the vesper mouse.